Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2016--sample-paper-3.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Sasha is asked for an itemised receipt for a bill of $\pounds \ 7.73$.
+Sasha is asked for an itemised receipt for a bill of $\pounds 7.73$.
-He knew that three items, bought tor=gether, have that total price.
+He knew that three items, bought together, have that total price.

-Which three prices total $\pounds \ 7.73$?
+Which three prices total $\pounds 7.73?$

 </div>
 <div class='workings'>